 If you choose an agency to assist you in your adoption journey, be sure to find a reputable agency that respects you, your rights, and all birth parents.
 A good agency will not force you into an adoption, but will help you find the best option for you and your child, whether that is placing your child for adoption or parenting your child.
 Nearly all agencies offer counseling before and after placement.
 A good agency should have counselors and social workers that can answer any question you have, help you decide which choice you make, and be skilled in helping birth parents manage grief.
 Agencies also have connections to help you if you decide to parent.
 If you choose to place your child, then agencies will often have family profiles for you to view, which can help you choose the family you want for your child.

 It is up to you how you would like to have your adoption journey go.
 Weigh the pros and the cons between direct placement and agency.
 You can also visit the Pregnant And Considering Adoption community group to ask questions and see what other expectant parents have chosen and why.
 You can also talk to birth moms that have placed here for more advice on your choice between agency and direct placement.
+Read the following links if you want to learn more about considering adoption.

 4. What the Adoption Process Looks Like for You